Nobles has contributed the Ukraine chapter to the "The International Comparative Legal Guide to: Mergers and Acquisitions 2019".

 Ukrainian laws envisage two main forms of mergers: amalgamation and absorption.
 Amalgamation is a merger of two or more companies into a new company.
-Under amalgamation, the merging legal entities cease to legally exist, whereas all their property and liabilities are transferred to a newly established company.
-Merger by absorption occurs when the undertaking, property and liabilities of one or more companies are transferred to another existing company which is the only one surviving the merger.
+Under amalgamation, the merging legal entities cease to legally exist, whereas all their property and liabilities are transferred to a newly-established company.
+Merger by absorption occurs when the undertaking, property and liabilities of one or more companies are transferred to another existing company, which is the only one surviving the merger.

 Given the complexity and long-lasting procedures associated with statutory mergers in Ukraine, the most common mechanism for business combinations is acquisition though share purchase.
 Share purchases may take a form of a direct purchase of shares or, as is quite often the case, a purchase of shares in a non-resident specialpurpose vehicle holding control over a Ukrainian target company.

-Under Ukrainian law, one of most common means of acquisition is structured through acquisition of the target’s assets.
+Under Ukrainian law, one of the most common means of acquisition is structured through acquisition of the target’s assets.
 In addition, Ukrainian law envisages a specific possibility to acquire the target company’s integrated property complex – a specific form of real estate common in post-Soviet jurisdictions that usually includes buildings, facilities, equipment and related liabilities.

 Debt-to-equity swaps (DESs)